dataconstant/StockManager/README.md

 I Dileep Vemula declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

+I Kruthi Senapathi declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

 ### Inspiration
 _add references from where you obtained the idea form the app and ideas about aspects of the app_